dotnetrdf/docs/src/latest/docs/user_guide/Global-Options.md

 ### HttpDebugging

 Controls whether to print debug information about HTTP requests and responses to the console, defaults to `false`.
-See [[Debugging HTTP Communication|HowTo-Debug-HTTP-Communication]] for more information.
+See [Debugging HTTP Communication](../howto/Debug-HTTP-Communication.md) for more information.

 ### HttpFullDebugging

 Controls whether the full response stream for HTTP responses is printed to the console for debugging, defaults to `false`.
-See [[Debugging HTTP Communication|HowTo-Debug-HTTP-Communication]] for more information.
+See [Debugging HTTP Communication](../howto/Debug-HTTP-Communication.md) for more information.

 ## Parsing Options